Guides & best practices

 Clean up CSS and JavaScript files by removing anything unnecessary.

-Go with a solid landing page provider that prioritizes load speed– ahem. 🙄
+Go with a solid landing page provider that prioritizes load speed.

-There you have it, 11 lead generation landing page best practices, ready to help you turn needs into leads.
-If you’ve made it here, and are still wondering where to start.
-Try starting with Heyflow.
+There you have it – 13 proven best practices for optimizing your lead generation landing page, ready to help you turn needs into leads.
+If you've made it here and are still wondering where to start, try starting with Heyflow.

 Heyflow offers templates for high-converting lead generation landing pages with the following features: